Responsible Commodities Facility

 The Cerrado Programme 1 complements other responsible soy production initiatives such as the UK Soy Manifesto, the Consumer Goods Forum’s Forest Positive Coalition, and is a member of the Innovative Finance for the Amazon, Cerrado, and Chaco (IFACC), managed by UNEP Finance, TNC, and the Tropical Forest Alliance.

-The development of the Facility received financial and institutional support from a series of organisations, including:
+The Facility has received financial and institutional support from other organisations, including:

 Awards